Tattnall County DUI Guide

 Missing deadlines in a DUI case can have serious consequences.
 Pay close attention to these crucial dates:

-• ALR Hearing Deadline (15 Days): This is perhaps the most critical deadline.
-In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+- ALR Hearing Deadline (30 Calendar Days): You have only 30 CALENDAR DAYS from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
 This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-If you fail to request a hearing within 15 days, your license will be automatically suspended.
-Requesting the hearing also often grants you a temporary driving permit.
+Request the hearing online through the DDS website, or via mail with return receipt requested.

-DUI Enforcement in Tattnall
+DUI Enforcement in Tattnall County

 Local Resources

-What Makes Tattnall Different
+What Makes Tattnall County Different

-Need a DUI Attorney in Tattnall County?
+What should I do immediately after a DUI arrest in Tattnall County?